beginor/docker-postgis/README.md

-# PostGIS with ESRI addons
+# PostGIS with ESRI addons and timescaledb

-PostGIS with ESRI addons, Ready for using with ArcMap 10.6.x.
+PostGIS with ESRI addons, Ready for using with ArcMap 10.7.x.

 Example usage: